รฏยปยฟ PwC - Request to Pay - Steven Hanson Skip to main content

 Request It - Homepage & Dashboard

 The Request It homepage was designed to orient users immediately - surfacing the two core actions (Track and Request) in a prominent right-rail, pairing them with at-a-glance procurement and invoice status counts so users could assess their workload before taking a single click.
 A welcome panel with embedded tutorial video addressed onboarding without interrupting the primary workflow.
 The entire UI was built on a custom Sass architecture created from scratch - establishing a scalable, component-driven foundation that maintained PwC brand consistency across the application while giving development teams a clean system to build on.
+For users, the combination of immediate status visibility and embedded onboarding meant the tool was learnable at first contact, with no training session required before a meaningful first action.

 Invoice Submission - Status Tracker Detail